justinrummel/jr.com-mm/_posts/2015-04-03-macdmv-regex-101-presentation-part-2.md

 Mac Admin Examples
 ---

-Lets take our knowledge gained from the previous article and apply it to a more practical (or at least somewhat a practical) example that an Mac Admin may want to accomplish; read a plist file.
+Let's take our knowledge gained from the previous article and apply it to a more practical (or at least somewhat a practical) example that an Mac Admin may want to accomplish; read a plist file.
 YES, defaults read would be much easier.
 YES /usr/libexec/PlistBuddy would be another reasonable solution... but we're playing with regex so grab a chair and sit down!

 ### Regex the Dock
 My first example we'll read the Dock (com.apple.dock.plist).
 The dock is located on a per user basis, thus it lives in the User's Library => Preference folder.
-Lets find out information regarding our dock, first lets print the entire file.
+Let's find out information regarding our dock, first let's print the entire file.

 {% highlight bash %}
 defaults read ~/Library/Preferences/com.apple.dock.plist